-Anna Marie Williams, violin
+Anna Marie Williams, Strings - Violin

 Violinist Anna Marie Williams continues to win over the hearts of audiences and critics alike, having been described as "truly amazing", and as having "sent a tingling sensation up my spine" (Fanfare Magazine) as well as recognized for her “glowing presence” (Boston Globe).
 A passionate soloist and chamber musician, Ms. Williams’ performances have often been cited among the Best Classical Music Performances of the Year (the Boston Musical Intelligencer), described as both “enthusiastic and artful” as well as displaying “energy and elegance”.

 Ms. Williams has performed as featured soloist and recitalist in some of the finest concert halls across North and South America, the UK and Europe.
 Recent solo engagements include appearances at New England Conservatory’s Jordan Hall, The Isabella Stewart Gardner Museum, The Boston Opera House, New York City’s WMP Hall, "Laguna Beach Live!", and the Samoilov Museum (Russia).
 As concerto soloist, recent engagements include appearances with the Brown University Orchestra, the Fall River Symphony, the California Chamber Orchestra, the Rhode Island Youth Philharmonic, the San Diego State University Symphony Orchestra, the Antigua Symphony Orchestra (Guatemala) and the New England String Ensemble, among others.
 Ms. Williams has had the privilege of both premiering and recording solo works written expressly for her, including “She Moves With The Music: A Violin Concerto” by Panamanian composer, Jorge Bennett as well as “Fields of Gold for Violin and Piano” by American composer, Lisa Heffter.